idle-lab/idle-lab.github.io/docs/Rust/MainConcept/OnwnerShip.md

 let r2 = &mut s;
 ```

-If you want modify the value, you can use `&mut` to get a mutable references.With the lifetimes concept that we will discuss in the following chapters, we can check the *Dangling References* during compilation period.
+If you want modify the value, you can use `&mut` to get a mutable references.
+But in the same scope, a variable can only have one mutable reference.
+With the lifetimes concept that we will discuss in the following chapters, we can check the *Dangling References* during compilation period.

 ```rust
 fn main() {